Recursive properties of the characteristic polynomial of weighted lattices: Introduction

-In this paper, we consider properties of the characteristic polynomial of a $q$-polymatroid and derive recursive expressions for it in terms of the characteristic polynomials of the $q$-polymatroid minors.
-Such expressions can be used to obtain several results on the critical exponent of a representable $q$-polymatroid.
-In fact we obtain these expressions for characteristic polynomials in the more general case of a weighted lattice.
-Specialization to the case $q=1$ recovers familiar identities for matroids and polymatroids; see e.g.~\cite{asano,bryl_oxley}.
-We give a Critical Theorem for $q$-polymatroids and describe a geometric interpretation of this result for vector rank metric codes.
-We provide a lower bound on the critical exponent a representable $q$-polymatroid and identify some classes of codes that meet this lower bound.
-We also consider a more general expression of the critical theorem for $q$-polymatroids, giving a $q$-analogue of some results provided in \cite{britz2005extensions}.
+In this paper, we consider an extension of these topics.
+We consider the characteristic polynomial of a weighted lattice and study its recursive properties in relation to the characteristic polynomials of its minors.
+Unlike the approach of Whittle in \cite{whittle}, the minors we consider retain the weighted lattice properties of the original weighted lattice.
+In exchanging the role of the Boolean lattice for an arbitrary lower semimodular lattice~$\mL$ in the theory of polymatroids we arrive at $\mL$-polymatroids.
+In the special case that $\mL$ is the lattice of subspaces of a vector space over $\F_q$, we have a $q$-polymatroid.
+Such objects have many connections to rank-metric codes.
+Such expressions can be used to obtain results on the critical exponent of a representable $q$-polymatroid, which is one that arises from a matrix code.
+In specialising these results to the Boolean lattice, one recovers familiar identities for matroids and polymatroids; see e.g.~\cite{asano,bryl_oxley}.
+We provide a lower bound on the critical exponent of a representable $q$-polymatroid and identify some classes of matrix codes that meet this lower bound.

 This paper is organised as follows.
-In Section \ref{sec:preliminaries}, we provide the necessary background material on lattices, $q$-polymatroids and rank-metric codes.
-In Section \ref{sec:charpoly} we derive several expressions for the characteristic polynomial of a $q$-polymatroid.
-In Section \ref{sec:crit_theorem}, we give a Critical Theorem for representable $q$-polymatroids.
-In Section \ref{sec:lower_bound} we describe a lower bound on the critical exponent of representable $q$-polymatroids and we investigate some sufficient conditions to be satisfied by families of codes so that their critical exponent meet the bound with equality.
-In Section \ref{sec:gen_britz}, we consider the $q$-analogue of several generalizations of the classical Critical Theorem.
-We provide some experimental results in the Appendix \ref{appendix}.
+In section \ref{sec:preliminaries}, we provide the necessary background material on lattices, weighted lattices, $q$-polymatroids and rank-metric codes.
+In section~\ref{sec:charpoly}, we derive expressions of the characteristic polynomial ${\mathbb P}(\mW;z)$ of a weighted lattice $\mW$ in terms of characteristic polynomials of the minors of $\mW$.
+We furthermore establish criteria for the positivity of evaluations of the characteristic polynomials of some of the minors of $\mW$ in terms of evaluations of ${\mathbb P}(\mW;z)$.
+In section~\ref{sec:crit_theorem}, we give a $q$-analogue of the Critical Theorem and hence define the critical exponent of a representable $q$-polymatroid.
+We describe a geometric interpretation of the critical exponent for vector rank-metric codes.
+We apply the results of section~\ref{sec:charpoly} to obtain $q$-analogues of results on critical exponents such as those found in \cite{asano}.
+In section~\ref{sec:lower_bound}, we give a lower bound on the critical exponent of a representable $q$-polymatroid and we give sufficient conditions that ensure this bound is met with equality for certain families of codes.
+In section~\ref{sec:gen_britz}, we consider the $q$-analogue of several generalisations of the classical Critical Theorem, such as those given in \cite{britz2005extensions}.